-has held that Central Excise Officers of Directorate General of Central Excise Intelligence (DGCEI) have all India jurisdiction.
+The Delhi High Court on November 16, 2018, in the case of National Building Construction Company Limited v.
+Union of India & Ors. has held that Central Excise Officers of Directorate General of Central Excise Intelligence (DGCEI) have all India jurisdiction.
 Hence, even if a person/assessee is registered with one or more Commissionerates, the said officers can issue notices and enquire into the matters relating to service-tax against the said person/assessee.

-.
 The observation came while the court was hearing a petition filed by National Building Construction Corporation Ltd challenging a decision of Director General of Central Excise authorising the Additional Director General, DGCEI, Lucknow Zonal Unit, to investigate all the branches of the Petitioner regarding service tax evasion.

 The corporation then filed a writ petition in the Delhi High Court under Article 226 of Constitution of India challenging the authority of Additional Director General and also the notices issued.
 It contended that notices under Section 14 of the CE Act, 1944, cannot be issued when the proceedings/enquiry under Section 73 of the Finance Act, 1994, are pending.

 Further, the court said that the pendency of proceedings under Section 73 of the Finance Act, 1994, does not restrain the issuance of notice under Section 14 of the Central Excise Act.